chrisboo/cueclick/README.md

    - Go to `localhost:8000` to see the result on your desktop
    - Now, you can also go to your mobile phone, and enter the corresponding ipv4 address, along with the port (e.g. 129.168.1.209:8000) to see the mobile site

+## Known issues and bugs

+The journey has not been all that smooth-sailing; we battle a ferocious bug infestation every time we touch the code.
+Here is a growing list of identified bugs thus far:

+#### Sign in

+- If a user closes the window that pops up during Google login, the web console will throw an error

+#### Presentation

+- If a user presses the control on the iframe, the mobile controls will become inaccurate, and will fail
+- The iframe is currently at a fixed width and height, which may be inconvenient for smaller desktops/laptops/tablets

+#### Sign out

+- If a user refreshes the page after signing in, the whole page becomes unresponsive, and is treated as a new client